 The bike segment was really smooth and all inside the park so no car traffic.
 After two bike loops, I’m back at the bike dismount area and running into transition again.
 I ditch my helmet, bike shoes and bike and quickly get my running shoes and hat on, and I’m off on the run.

 The run segment was good but there was a hint of rain at the start.
 That was welcome, as it was starting to get warm out.
 Unfortunately, the rain didn’t last the whole run, and the sun was beating down on the end of the run.
 Plenty of hydration and pouring water on my head managed to get me through!

-As it turns out, I ended up in #rd place in my age group!
+As it turns out, I ended up in 3rd place in my age group!
 So we hung around waiting for the medal ceremony, had some food, and socialized a bit.
 It was a great event.
-I recommend this race highly if you’re looking for a good sprint triathlon to do!
+I recommend the Independence Day Triathlon race highly if you’re looking for a good sprint triathlon to do!